- Home

 Sweet, fresh, and spicy, this is the perfect soup to brighten up a damp, drab evening – and that’s without even mentioning its beautiful, vibrant colour.

-Split peas, potatoes, and butternut squash thicken this hearty soup and add extra nutrients, and the fiery flavours of scotch bonnet chillies and cayenne pepper are deliciously tempered by creamy coconut milk.
+Split peas, potatoes, and butternut squash thicken this hearty soup and add extra nutrients, and the fiery flavours of scotch bonnet chillies and cayenne peppers are deliciously tempered by creamy coconut milk.
 Thyme, garlic, and red peppers add even more flavour.
 For extra comfort, Caribbean dumplings make a fantastic addition.

 5. Pea and ham soup

-While some pea soups are light, silky, and vivid green, this recipe traditionally uses dried split peas, which create a thick, hearty, and satisfying texture.
-Plus, it’s a tasty way to use up leftover ham you might have around.
+While some pea soups are light, silky, and vivid green, this recipe traditionally uses dried split peas, which create a thick and satisfying texture.
+Split peas are a great source of plant protein and are also high in iron, zinc, and phosphorus.

+Plus, making this soup is a tasty way to use up any leftover ham you might have.
 Traditional pea and ham soup uses cured ham hock – and cooking it from scratch adds a greater depth of flavour to the stock.
-For a really intense flavour, you can even cook it the day before.
+For a really intense flavour, you can cook it the day before.
+However, if you’re pushed for time, pre-cooked ham works well too.

 6. Spiced lentil soup